-As you can see from the above action items, these actions are a lot more likely to be completed as there is no ambiguity on who is going to complete the action and the time line within which the meeting needs to be completed.
+As you can see from the above action items, these actions are a lot more likely to be completed as there is no ambiguity on who will complete the action and the timeline within which the meeting needs to be completed.

-To summarize a lot of organizational time, efforts and money is spent in meetings and it is therefore imperative on each and every employee, to ensure that the meetings are effective.
+To summarize, a lot of organizational time, efforts, and money are spent in meetings.
+Therefore, each employee must ensure that the meetings are effective.

-By following some of the simple steps mentioned above you will be able to improve the quality of your meetings quite a bit.
-Additionally, do a critical review of all the meetings that you are attending to check what went right and what was wrong in meeting and this will go a long way in ensuring that you become a master at having effective meetings.
+By following some of the simple steps mentioned above, you will be able to improve your meetings’ quality quite a bit.
+Additionally, do a critical review of all the meetings you are attending to check what went right and what was wrong in the meeting.
+This will go a long way in ensuring that you become a master at having effective meetings.